julianxiao/javascript/didcl/readme.md

 ## Introduction

-DIDCL is a prototype software for LED light duct control written with [node.js](http://nodejs.org) and [jQuery Mobile](http://jquerymobile.com).
+Prototype software for LED light duct control written with [node.js](http://nodejs.org) and [jQuery Mobile](http://jquerymobile.com).
+Could have used [Express](http://expressjs.com) to define the routes for RESTful API.

 ##Demo Network setup##